 Is a home weather station durable?

 Yes.
 The UK sees its share of stormy weather, but nothing that a home weather station can’t handle.
-Some stations have made it through hurricanes, and others have worked for as long as 25 years.
+Some stations have survived hurricanes, and others have worked for as long as 25 years.
 Of course, weather station maintenance is essential.

 How much will I have to spend for a proper home weather station?